hiveot/hub/core/README.md

    1. Each group has its own message store with retention policy
    2. Users can request to play back historical events
 6. Directory
-   1. The directory of Things is obtained by replaying the latest unique TD messages.
+   1. The directory of Things is obtained by replaying the latest unique TD events.
 7. History
    1. The history is obtained by replaying the requested thing event for a given time range.